rayhernaez/cart253/projects/mod-jam/README.md

     - Bugs shrink when hit
 - New features:
     - Use of W/E/F/A keys to switch elements
-    - Use of emojis to drae elements + bugs
+    - Use of emojis to draw elements + bugs
     - Use of buttons

 ## New p5 functions I tried